Reviews You Can Rely On

 Bulky heel lift

 Between its aggressive teardrop shape and unique three-crampon traction system, the Crescent Moon Leadville 29 makes walking easy on most terrain.
-The tapering of this snowshoe helps keep you from stepping on your feet.
-Although it is one of the heavier snowshoes in our lineup, it has one of the most significant surface areas, making it one of the best balances of flotation and walkability in different snow conditions.
-This snowshoe is an excellent choice if you want a casual commuter for walking as close to your normal gait as possible through packed terrain or deep snow.
+The tapering of this model helps keep you from stepping on your feet.
+Although it is one of the heavier options we tested, it has one of the most significant surface areas, making it one of the best balances of flotation and walkability in different snow conditions.
+This snowshoe is a great pick if you want a casual commuter for walking as close to your normal gait as possible through packed terrain or deep snow, but for adventurous peak baggers, the Atlas Range-MTN is better.
 For those who value local production, Crescent Moon is a garage-grown, three-generation family company from snowy Colorado.
 The website says this model is “Designed by a woman, for women, who hike like women.”
 Our testers agreed that our hips loved the easy stride of the Leadville 29.

-Many snowshoes offer sizes or clip-on tails to support the extra weight you often have to carry in the winter, but the Leadville 29 recommended capacity caps out at 200 pounds, so make sure to factor in your clothing and gear.
-The weight capacity isn't a strict cap, but the float will suffer if exceeded.
-Another downside of this snowshoe is its heel lift.
-Most snowshoes have a small bar that is simple and easy to deploy, while this shoe has a bulky, removable plastic lift that is easy to lose.
-Overall, the Leadville 29 is an excellent choice if you value incredible walkability in all snow conditions.
-Looking to get moving a little quicker?
-The TSL Symbioz Hyperflex Racing are ultralight and allow for quick movements.
+Many snowshoes offer sizes or clip-on tails to support the extra weight you often have to carry in the winter, but the Leadville 29 recommended capacity caps out at 200 pounds, so be sure to factor in clothing and gear.
+Though the weight capacity isn't a strict cap, the float will suffer if exceeded.
+Another disadvantage we encountered during testing was its heel lift.
+Most snowshoes have a small bar that is simple and easy to deploy, but this shoe has a bulky, removable plastic lift that is easy to lose.
+If you want to get moving a bit quicker, the TSL Symbioz Hyperflex Racing are ultralight and allow for quick movements.
+But if you value excellent walkability in all snow conditions, the Leadville 29 is a great choice.

 Read more: Crescent Moon Leadville 29 review